eNKay2408/freeCodeCamp-Projects/README.md

 - **Introduction**: This is my first time doing PRJ on virtual machine.
 I had a lot of trouble with the error saving the SQL file so I had to write it twice.
 But luckily it passed, great experience!
 XD.
 - **Skills**: SQL, Virtual Machine, Linux, PostgreSQL, ERD.
 - **Purposes**: View data about celestial bodies.

+## World Cup Database - Stage 02
+- **Introduction**: I'm really surprised about the bash file able to automate.
+Just running a single file gives me the entire database.